Can Your Community Become CreatureKind?

 CreatureKind Communities distinguish themselves as places where people want to learn more about animals as a faith concern, and take action to improve practices related to farmed animals.
-Becoming a CreatureKind institution means encouraging community participation in discussion and exploration of what it means to be a human Christian in relation to animals and food; reducing the consumption of animal products; and committing to a cycle of reviewing current food sourcing, setting goals for improved practices, and acting on them.
+Becoming a CreatureKind community or institution means encouraging community participation in discussion and exploration of what it means to be a human Christian in relation to animals and food; reducing the consumption of animal products; and committing to a cycle of reviewing current food sourcing, setting goals for improved practices, and acting on them.
 If your community wants to have a positive impact on humans, the environment, and animals, we can help!

 Why Community Engagement, Reduction, and Improved Sourcing Matter

 The CreatureKind project is motivated by a Christian recognition of animals as fellow creatures of God and the conviction that when humans are kind to animals and care well for the world, God’s entire creation―humans, animals, and the earth―benefits.